Minimizing Human Intervention in Online Classification: EXPERIMENTS DETAILS

 \textbf{Mistral\_E5 \citep{wang-etal-2024-improving-text}:} This is the first unidirectional decoder architecture we use for our work.
 The model is initialized from Mistral 7B \cite{jiang2023mistral} and consists of 7 billion parameters.
 The model takes as input the query \(q^+\) and the task\_definition and generates the instruction template:

 Where the task definition is:

 ``Given a web search query, retrieve relevant search queries that paraphrase the query.''

-The query and document instruction templates are then passed to the LLM.
-We obtain the query and document embeddings, \(h^+_q\) and \(h^+_d\), from the last layer of the LLM at the [EOS] position.
+The query and document instruction templates are then passed to the model.
+We obtain the query and document embeddings, \(h^+_q\) and \(h^+_d\), from the last layer of the model at the [EOS] position.
 The model was trained on a large corpus of both original and synthetic data.
-The synthetic data was generated using advanced LLMs such as GPT-4.
+The synthetic data was generated using advanced large language models such as GPT-4.